-When a non-profit social services agency enjoys the longevity of over a 135 years it must be because it’s doing something right—especially when it has evolved into the organization we are to today.
+When a non-profit social services agency enjoys the longevity of over 140 years it must be because it’s doing something right—especially when it has evolved into the organization we are to today.
 And, although the operations and processes have changed, our goals and purposes are still the same as in 1879—“to assist people in need and to strengthen families under stress”.
-In our work, we “Provide Hope, Improve Lives and Strengthen Community”.
+In our work, we are “Provide Hope, Improve Lives and Strengthen Community”.
 Knowing that history informs both the present and our futures, it is worthwhile to examine where we have been.

 In November 1879, the Reverend A. Edward Lawrence, Jr., the Congregational minister in Poughkeepsie, called the first meeting of the Charity Organization Society whose goal was to help the poor.
 According to Reverend Lawrence, “Promiscuous alms giving is the most inefficient and harmful method of giving.
 Whenever you make a beggar, you destroy a man.
 At the basis of this new movement is cooperation.
 To give employment to those who need it is the true bases of charitable relief.
 Personal visitation can accomplish more than anything else…Absolute distress should be relieved and limited financial aid given where it is honestly needed.
 Children of vicious parents should be cared for, but there is no longer any reason for that thoughtless and indiscriminate giving of doles at the door, which creates so much more misery than it relieves…The aims are to expect permanent results in character, to counteract the spirit of pauperism, and raise the needy above the need of relief.
 There can be no more difficult, yet no more sacred work.”

 In the minutes of the meetings of the Charitable Organization in 1879 it was noted that cash donations by Board members, sometimes totaling as much as $2.00, were collected at each meeting to provide funds for disbursements to the poor.
 A little money went a long way in those days!